-Depending on the condition of your jaw and the type of implant you need, Dr. Todd Jorgenson and will create a dental treatment plan that suits your purposes:
+Depending on the condition of your jaw and the type of implant you need, Dr. Todd Jorgenson will create a dental treatment plan that suits your purposes:

 Replacing a Single Tooth